leoluz/gitops-actions/README.md

 ## Tweet

-The Tweet Action allows creating tweets based on git events like merging a file in the `main` branch for example.
+The Tweet action allows creating tweets based on git events like merging a file in the `main` branch for example.
 For this action to work, it requires a twitter account configured with an application that will be allowed to tweet on behalf of that user.

 ### Twitter Configuration

-In order to create that application access https://developer.twitter.com/ and follow the steps:
+In order to register a Twitter application enable a developer access in your Twitter account by accessing https://developer.twitter.com/ and signing up.

+Once the developer account is active, follow the steps bellow:

 - Create a new project.
 Example: `Gitops-Actions`
 - Under the created project, create a new application.
 Example: `GitTweet`